 - You can edit only running or terminated clusters.
 You can, however, update permissions for clusters that are not in those states on the cluster details page.

-For detailed information about cluster configuration properties you can edit, see Cluster configurations.
+For detailed information about cluster configuration properties you can edit, see Configure clusters.

 You can create a new cluster by cloning an existing cluster.